tchawou-daniel/cybersec/README.md

 4) HTTP attack: https://blog.qualys.com/vulnerabilities-research/2011/11/02/how-to-protect-against-slow-http-attacks
 5) CRSF attack: https://portswigger.net/web-security/csrf

-**Here you can find some documentations which speack about the security by default when we use spring security:**
+**Here is some references about the security by default when we use spring security:**
 - https://www.baeldung.com/spring-security-csrf
 - https://spring.io/blog/2013/08/23/spring-security-3-2-0-rc1-highlights-security-headers#content-type-options

-# How to test of my code concerning the attacks cited above ?
+# How to test my code concerning the attacks mentioned above ?
 ### SQL Attacks

 Here we can try to insert inside the input field in order to test :
 - maths'
 - ‘ or 1=1;–